-Donald Latumahina, from Life Optimizer, shares seven practical ways to train yourself in how to be persistent.
+Donald Latumahina, from Life Optimizer, shares seven practical ways to train yourself to embrace persistent trait.
 I encourage you to check out his article.

-Luckily, persistence isn’t a tricky skill to adopt.
-Just don’t stop, be patience, do what you really love, and you’ve got it!
+Luckily, this isn’t a tricky skill to adopt.
+Just don’t stop, be patient, do what you really love, and you’ve got it!